Keinberger/miden-inheritance-vaults/TUTORIAL.md

 ### Step 8: Create accounts and deploy faucet

 In this step, we will generate two Miden Accounts, the owner and the beneficiary.
-We will also deploy a faucet, which we are going to use to mint new "IHT" tokens.
+We will also deploy a faucet, which we are going to use to mint new "INH" tokens.
 These tokens will be put into the vault for the inheritance claim.

 Add the following code to the end of the `main()` function: